The Potential Impact of Primordial Black Holes on Exoplanet Systems: Acknowledgements

 \section{Acknowledgements}

 JU is supported by NSF grant PHY-2209998 and thanks the Berkeley Center for Theoretical Physics, Queen's College, Oxford, and Rudolf Peierls Centre for Theoretical Physics, of the University of Oxford for their hospitality during this work.
 LH thanks the MIT-PRIMES program.
-We are grateful to Hanno Rein and Jakub~Scholtz for helpful discussions.
+We are grateful to Hanno Rein and Jakub~Scholtz for helpful discussions and the anonymous referee for their useful remarks.